 See… that was easy wasn’t it?!
 Like carving butter.
 The bright white parts are cut the deepest to let most light through.
 If you have a small bulb with socket you can test as you work.

 Clean and Paint:

 After drying, I added a bit extra depth by painting the ‘hole’ area black, spray paint would need masking so simple black acrylic paint and paintbrush were used.
 Permanent marker would not be as opaque.

 Aren’t you surprised how easy it is?!
 And all kinds of ideas are coming to mind now.

 Oooh the Zipper:

 Cool factor: This pumpkin has a zipper!
 I trimmed the zipper thinner since it was quite wide.

-Crack out the hot glue gun and glue it along the outside shape and around the skull and boney hands.
+Crack out the hot glue gun and glue it along the outside of the shape and around the skull and boney hands.

 It adds great dimension!
 It can be some old zipper that doesn’t work any more.
-Can’t wait to see it in the dark?
-NO CANDLES!
+I can’t wait to see it in the dark, NO CANDLES to be used here!
 A small night light plug-in or battery light will work as the walls on these are thinner than real pumpkins.

 Wowsa!
 Is that not the ‘bestest’ pumpkin you’ve ever seen?!
 And I like my dollar store bird skeleton as well, or sit it with some ghosts and witches on the front porch.
 You will look forward to puling this guy out every year and dazzling all the trick-or-treaters.
 You may even find them on sale as October progresses.
 And be proud to say you made it yourself when they ask… Good job!